 Individual Treatment Plan.
-A written plan of intervention, treatment, and services for a person with mental illness that is developed by a service provider under the clinical supervision of a mental health professional on the basis of a diagnostic assessment.
-The plan identified goals and objectives of treatment, treatment strategy, a schedule for accomplishing treatment goals and objectives, and the individual responsibility for providing treatment to the person with mental illness.
+A written plan of intervention, treatment, and services for a person with mental illness, or a child with emotional disturbance, that is developed by a service provider under the clinical supervision of a mental health professional on the basis of a diagnostic assessment.
+An individual treatment plan for a child must be developed in conjunction with the family unless clinically inappropriate.
+The plan identifies goals and objectives of treatment, treatment strategy, a schedule for accomplishing treatment goals and objectives, and the individual responsibility for providing treatment to the person with mental illness, or child with emotional disturbance.

-Institutions for Mental Diseases (IMDs).
+IMDs - Institutions for Mental Diseases.
 Federally defined facilities which provide diagnosis, treatment or care to more than 16 persons who have mental illness.
 Persons between the ages of 22 and 64 who reside in IMDs do not quality for Medicaid coverage for services.
-IMDs include hospitals, nursing homes and Rule 36 facilities.
+IMDs can include hospitals, nursing homes and Rule 36 facilities.

-International Classification of Diseases (ICD-9-CM).
+ICD-9-CM - International Classification of Diseases.
 See DSM-MD.

 Medical Assistance.
 (Also known as Medicaid, MA or Title XIX).
-A matched federal, state, county program of medical insurance for persons receiving AFDC, SSI or meeting income eligibility quidelines.
+A matched federal, state, county program of medical insurance for persons receiving AFDC, SSI or meeting income eligibility guidelines.